Make this early in the day so it can cool before eating.

 - 2 cups cooked, mashed sugar pie pumpkin, or use a 16-oz can if you don’t have fresh

-- 1 12-oz can evaporated milk.
-It’s OK to substitute whipping cream – result is a little softer and richer than normal, and very yummy
+- 1 (one) 12-ounce can evaporated milk.
+It’s OK to substitute whipping cream – result is a little softer and richer than normal, and very yummy.
+To make this recipe parve, the best is evaporated coconut milk.
+I made this with Organic Evaporated Coconut Milk by Nature’s Greatest foods for the wedding in April 2023 and it was fantastic.

 - 2 eggs

-- note: can substitute 2 tsp pumpkin pie spice for above three items
+- note: can substitute 2 ½ teaspoons pumpkin pie spice for above three items

 - In large bowl, beat all remaining ingredients together until smooth.